Deconstructing the Goldilocks Zone of Neural Network Initialization: Conclusion

+Even though we scope our study at the initialization stage to conform with previous research, much of our analysis is more generally applicable at any point of the parameter space, including any points along training.
+All arguments in Section \ref{Sec:Goldilocks} remain valid because the Hessian exhibits the "bulk+outlier" eigenspectrum throughout optimization (in fact, as \citet{papyan} shows, it becomes even more pronounced with training) inherited from the H- and G-terms, respectively.
+All properties derived in Section \ref{Sec:Features} that do not explicitly assume random weights (e.g., initial loss) hold more generally beyond initialization because the adopted random model developed by \citet{emergent} does.
+In their paper, they empirically confirmed that logit gradients cluster around their corresponding means not only at initialization, but also throughout training and at the solution.

-\paragraph{Limitations \& future work.} Most of our analysis requires neural networks to be homogeneous.
-Individual examinations are warranted for architectures with residual connections or non-homogeneous activation functions.
-Interestingly, our preliminary experiments show that BatchNorm eliminates the Goldilocks zone altogether, showing no excess of positive curvature even for normally initialized networks.
-Furthermore, while we comprehensively studied the behaviors of scaled homogeneous models when optimized by gradient descent, the conclusions might change with adaptive algorithms such as AdaGrad or Adam as these optimizers are known to effectively escape flat loss regions \citep{orvieto}.
+In addition, while we comprehensively studied the behaviors of scaled homogeneous models when optimized by gradient descent, the conclusions might change with adaptive algorithms such as AdaGrad or Adam as these optimizers are known to effectively escape flat loss regions \citep{orvieto}.
 We note that existing studies propose logit normalization for calibration not only after but also during training to improve convergence and generalization \citep{logit-norm, tempcheck}.
 Given the connection between model confidence and the Goldilocks zone unveiled in our study, future research may investigate how these methods affect positive curvature or, more generally, the eigenspectrum of the loss Hessian.
 Finally, our findings demonstrate the need for alternative measures to evaluate the quality of network initializations as positive curvature fails to faithfully capture model performance after training.